sarah-quinones/diol/README.md

 ╰─────────────────┴──────┴───────────┴───────────┴───────────┴───────────╯
 ```

-# Dependencies
+# dependencies

-The plotters dependency requires the `pkg-config`, `freetype` and `fontconfig`.
+the plotters dependency requires the `pkg-config`, `freetype` and `fontconfig`.
-To install on Ubuntu, you can use the following command.
+to install on Ubuntu, you can use the following command.

 ```
 sudo apt install pkg-config libfreetype6-dev libfontconfig1-dev